Single-molecule orientation localization microscopy II: a performance comparison: Image formation and position and orientation measurement performance

 Here, we briefly review the forward imaging model of a microscope's response to the position and orientation of single molecules; more details can be found in Ref.\ \cite{location-orientation_1}.
 A fluorescent molecule is modeled as an oscillating dipole with orientation represented by unit vector $\bm{\mu}=[\mu_x,\mu_y,\mu_z]^\dagger$.
 The second-order orientational moments of $\bm{\mu}$ are given by

-where $\{i,j\}\in\{x,y,z\}$, and represent both the average orientation and wobble of the molecule.
-For a translationally fixed molecule located at position $\bm{r}=[x,y,z]^\dagger$, the fluorescence intensity relayed by an imaging system is given by \begin{linenomath} \end{linenomath} where $(\xi,\eta)$ represents the image plane coordinate system and $\bm{m}=[m_{xx},m_{yy},m_{zz},m_{xy},m_{xz},m_{yz}]^\dagger$.
+where $\{i,j\}\in\{x,y,z\}$.
+For molecules symmetrically wobbling around an average orientation $\bar{\bm{\mu}}=[\bar{\mu}_x,\bar{\mu}_y,\bar{\mu}_z]^\dagger$ with rotational constraint $\gamma$ [\cref{fig:1}(a), \cite{zhang2019fundamental}], the second moments characterize both average orientation and wobble via \begin{linenomath} \end{linenomath} For a translationally fixed molecule located at position $\bm{r}=[x,y,z]^\dagger$, the fluorescence intensity relayed by an imaging system is given by \begin{linenomath} \end{linenomath} where $(\xi,\eta)$ represents the image plane coordinate system and $\bm{m}=[m_{xx},m_{yy},m_{zz},m_{xy},m_{xz},m_{yz}]^\dagger$.
 The basis images of the imaging system $B_{ij}(\xi,\eta;\bm{r})$ are given by \begin{linenomath} \end{linenomath} where $G_i(\xi,\eta;\bm{r})$ are the basis fields corresponding to fixed dipoles with orientations $\mu_i=1$ \cite{location-orientation_1}.
 In this work, we model a polarization-sensitive imaging system [\cref{fig:1}(a)] created by placing a polarizing beamsplitter in the fluorescence detection path.
 The basis images $B_{ii}$ and $B_{ij}$ therefore represent $x$-polarized [red in \cref{fig:1}(c,d) and \cref{fig:2}] and $y$-polarized [blue in \cref{fig:1}(c,d) and \cref{fig:2}] images detected simultaneously.
 Similar to the standard imaging system PSF, shift invariance also holds for these basis images.
-Throughout this paper, we use a fluorescence wavelength in air of 600 nm, an objective lens numerical aperture (NA) of 1.4, and a lens immersion medium of refractive index $n=1.515$.
+Throughout this paper, we use a fluorescence wavelength in air of 600~nm, an objective lens numerical aperture (NA) of 1.4, and a lens immersion medium of refractive index $n=1.515$.